lord2121/CodeJam/readme.md

-ghd*This is a project made for CodeJam challenge
+*This is a project made for CodeJam challenge